swiftlang/swift/docs/OptimizationTips.rst

 (structs, enums, tuples) and reference types (classes).
 A key distinction is that value types can not be included inside an NSArray.
-Thus when using value types, the optimizer can remove most of the overhead in Array that is necessary to handle ContiguousArray and NSArray.
+Thus when using value types, the optimizer can remove most of the overhead in Array that is necessary to handle the possibility of the array being backed an NSArray.

 Additionally, In contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
 By using value types